Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 Duration: 5

-This guide provides the instructions for writing a Streamlit-in-Snowflake application using Snowpark for Python and data from Snowflake Marketplace.
+This guide provides the instructions for writing a Streamlit application using Snowpark for Python and data from Snowflake Marketplace.

 ### What You'll Build

-A Streamlit-in-Snowflake (SiS) application.
+A Streamlit application.

 ![App](assets/sis.gif)